MartinSkaugset/Master/README.md

 Pre_mission.py - Used for creating ocean fields

+stats.py - Used for Statistical Analysis

 sinmoddata.py - Used to interact with ocean data

-ocean_server - Used to retrive data from sinmoddata
+ocean_server.py - Used to retrive data from sinmoddata

 samples_2017.05.11 - Contains ocean data from 2017.05.11 to 2017.05.12